Devbimb/Book-Supplier-App/README.md

 #
 ### 16. Installation
+The project is created with Maven, so you just need to import it to your IDE and build the project to resolve the dependencies.

+### Usage
 Run the project through the IDE or run: **mvn spring-boot:run** command in the command line and head out to Postman to check the REST endpoints.

+### Instructions for executing project:
+* Ensure that port 8080 is free
+* Ensure Lombok is installed onto STS
+* Run project as Spring Boot App from project explorer
+* (currently) no front end is available for inputting data, so POSTMAN will have to be used with the http addresses assigned in the user and account controllers.

 #
 ### 17. Conclusions